hl7dk/kl-children/input/pagecontent/index.md

 |Undersøgelse i mellemtrin, med måling |Weight, Height|
 |Udskolingsundersøgelse| IndicatorSocialInteraction, Weight, Height, IndicatorNutrition, IndicatorNicotine, IndicatorCommunication, IndicatorSleep, IndicatorPhysicalActivity, IndicatorHearing, IndicatorSight.|

-The applied rules mean that an observation without a value must be reported if one of the mentioned encounters are completed without the data being obtained, and an appropriate dataAbsentReason must be given.
+When an encounter is completed without obtaining the a mandatory observations, the rules require that an observation be reported and given a 'dataAbsentReason'.

  See more in the descriptions below and in the [Enconter-profile](StructureDefinition-klgateway-children-encounter.html)

-Note that constraint might also pose a challenge for reporting, in case the documentation is finished in the days following a visit.
-For reports missing mandatory observations, it is recommended to try to send the record on the following two days (to see if documentation is finished).
-If the data is not documented by the second day, send the observations immediately without a value and add a dataAbsentReason.
+Be aware that reporting challenges may arise if documentation is completed in the days after a visit.
+If a report lacks mandatory observations, you should attempt to submit the record within the next two days to check if documentation has been completed.
+If the data remains undocumented by the end of the second day, report the observations immediately without a value and provide an appropriate 'dataAbsentReason'.

 ## Citizen
 Information about the citizens that are the subjects of the report.
 This resource is used to get a reference to the child.
 However, sometimes a report holds data about the child's parents.
 To ensure that this data goes into the parent's record, the data should be related to the parent represented as a citizen.
 Before birth, only Citizen records for parents should be send.
 After birth, Citizen and relatedPerson resources for the parents should only be included when and if, they are relevant for the child's report.